heyspacebuck/SMOL/README.md

 - Swap out ATTiny13 for ATTiny10, add dedicated ISP pads
 - Post sample AVR code (this may not happen till I figure out sleep mode on the ATTiny)
 - Add OSHW certification mark
-- Figure out a way to get rid of the DC-DC step-up stage entirely
+- Figure out a way to get rid of the DC-DC step-up stage entirely?